Guidance

 Are you a manager and leading a team?
 Well, then you know: where there are people, there are always conflicts.
 This is quite normal and almost never fails to happen.
 The important thing is how you deal with the conflict:

-If conflicts in the team are not addressed at all and smoulder for months, even years, then they will erupt explosively or through constant nagging – unless you find ways to resolve conflicts constructively and objectively.
+If conflicts in the team are not addressed at all and smoulder for months, even years, then they will explode or constantly worsen the atmosphere – unless you find ways to resolve conflicts constructively and objectively.

 As a manager, you naturally have a very special role to play in team conflicts.

-In this article, we take a look at the different types of conflict in a team, what you can actually do when trouble is in the air – and what you should rather leave alone…
+In this article, we take a look at the different types of conflict in a team, what you can do specifically when trouble is in the air – and what you should avoid…

 Dispute in the team